Sachagobeyn/SDMIT/README.md

 ![fig1](docs/example-response_1.png)

-In the encoding of the algorithm (see *settingsfile.txt*), this logistic increasing and decreasing functions before and after the optimal range is indicated with the boolean **logit**.
+In the encoding of the algorithm (see *settings.txt*), this logistic increasing and decreasing functions before and after the optimal range is indicated with the boolean **logit**.
 Turn logit of and we get linear curves.
 In mathematical terms the logit function is described by:

 ![SI](http://mathurl.com/ycttr8xu.png)